This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-Whenever Anita and I are in the Gatlinburg, Tennessee, area we always make it a point to swing by a Pepper Palace store.
+Whenever my wife and I are in the Gatlinburg, Tennessee, area we always make it a point to swing by a Pepper Palace store.
 They have several stores in the area, including a new one in Sevierville in an area called The Island.
 We also usually end up at one of the stores in downtown Gatlinburg.
 The stores always seem busy.
 People everywhere are enjoying samples of the hot sauces and salsas, from the hot to the mild.
 Me, I headed straight to the wing sauces and in particular, Pepper Palace’s own line of Wing Master sauces, including this Ranch sauce.

 As soon as we returned from our trip I threw a few seasoned wings onto my Weber Performer grill outfitted with the Vortex insert.
 When the wings were done I tossed them with the Ranch sauce and dug in.
 The sauce is mellow with a hint of Ranch flavors.
 There’s a slight wing sauce kick, but again, not overwhelming.
 It’s a very enjoyable sauce, that won’t scare off anyone that doesn’t like hot hot wings.